lydialouise/reelnow-api/docs/index.md

 **The smarter way to track movie releases.**

 Stay in sync with the big screen using the ReelNow API.
-Track upcoming movie releases, including their associated genres, showtimes, theaters, and ratings.
-Build experiences that keep your movie fans informed, theaters up to date, and entertainment apps fresh.
+Track upcoming movie releases, including their associated genres, showtimes, theatres, and ratings.
+Build experiences that keep your movie fans informed, theatres up to date, and entertainment apps fresh.

 ## Get started